 Reports of Alleged Violations of College Policies and Rules

-3. The report must be accepted by a member of the above-specified Student Affairs Office as being sufficient to justify a conduct hearing being held about the matter being reported.
+The report must be accepted by a member of the Student Affairs Division Office as being sufficient to justify a conduct hearing being held about the matter being reported.

 An investigation may occur prior to acceptance of the report.
 Any campus community member who refers a disciplinary matter or a complaint to the named offices is typically expected to participate in and present relevant information and evidence in disciplinary hearings and/or conferences.
 Reports developed by the Department of Public Safety or other police agencies may be used to support possible prosecutions of alleged offenses in courts of law off campus.